elieritch/DarcSign/README.md

 # DARC Sign (DnA Repair Classification Signatures)

 ### *Note: This repository accompanies the publication "A generalizable machine learning framework for classifying DNA repair defects using ctDNA exomes".
-It is meant to ensure reproducibly of the publication and fascilate the use of the "DARC Sign" package to predict DNA repair defects for research and/or clinical applications.*
+It is meant to ensure reproducibly of the publication and facilitate the use of the "DARC Sign" package to predict DNA repair defects for research and/or clinical applications.*
 ## This tool includes the generation of signatures from standard maf and seg files and trained XGBoost models that use the features.
 ![demo image](screenshots/graphical_abstract.png?raw=true)